 Capacity: 26.8Ah | Outputs: 1 x Type-C, 2 x Type-A | Notebook Connectors: 0

-The common point for all of them is the fact that they have a USB Type-C connector.
-RAVPower can deliver up to 30W (20V, 1.5A) of power which should be enough for the target products.
-You can recharge it using a 30W wall charger that can also be used to power compatible laptops – very handy indeed.
+As technology marches forward, new laptops need less power to function.
+This is especially ture for high-end laptops like the MacBook Pro, HP Elite x2, Huawei Matebook Pro X or the Dell XPS 13.
+For all of these devices, and more, USB-C is king – the RAVPower uses this revolutionary connector to deliver up to 30W of power, which should be plenty for the best Ultrabooks.
+You can recharge it using a 30W wall charger that can also be used to power compatible laptops – very handy, indeed.

 Ideal for those with an Apple notebook